Ugonz86/TapRoom/README.md

 Employee can fill out a form to add a new keg to the list.

+New added orders will display when the keg was added.

 Employee can edit a keg's properties after entering them just in case they make a mistake.

 Employees can see how many pints are left on each keg.
 A full keg has roughly 124 pints.